tobiy105/Web-App-DevOps-Project/README.md

 We have securely stored the following secrets in Azure Key Vault to protect the credentials required for the application to connect to the backend database:

-- **Secret Name: `ServerName`**
+**Secrets:**

-  - **Usage**: This secret contains the server name or host of the backend database.
+- **`ServerName`** This secret contains the server name or host of the backend database.
 It is used by the application to establish a connection to the database server.
 The server name is retrieved from Key Vault during runtime to ensure the security of the database connection.

-- **Secret Name: `ServerUsername`**
-  - **Usage**: The `ServerUsername` secret holds the username or login credentials required to access the database server.
+- **`ServerUsername`** The secret holds the username or login credentials required to access the database server.
 The application retrieves this username from Key Vault when authenticating with the database.

-- **Secret Name: `ServerPassword`**
-  - **Usage**: This secret stores the database server's password, which is necessary for secure access.
+- **`ServerPassword`** This secret stores the database server's password, which is necessary for secure access.
 The application fetches this password from Key Vault during runtime to ensure sensitive credentials are protected.

-- **Secret Name: `DatabaseName`**
-  - **Usage**: The `DatabaseName` secret contains the name of the specific database that the application needs to interact with.
+- **`DatabaseName`** The secret contains the name of the specific database that the application needs to interact with.
 It is retrieved from Key Vault during application runtime to specify the target database.

 By storing these secrets in Azure Key Vault, we enhance the security of our application by keeping sensitive information separate from the codebase and ensuring secure retrieval when needed.
 This approach helps protect our database credentials from unauthorized access and potential security breaches.

 ## AKS Integration with Key Vault
+include an intro section.

 ### Managed Identity for AKS
 - **Managed Identity Name**: [Managed Identity Name]